clydedsouza/clydedsouza-web-api/portfolio/projects/2015/Bashell.md

 ----

-Bashell is a browser-based terminal window running on JavaScript
+Bashell is a browser-based terminal window running on JavaScript.
+The idea was to mock an actual command prompt and provide some sample commands like rolling a dice, calculating square of a number, printing today's date and time.
+Try running the `help` command to see what else you can do.

+It was a challenging project to accomplish especially getting the aesthetics of the application right.
+Returning the right functionality was probably the easy part!